SamBurgess93/Crypto-Memory/README.md

 The website needs to enable the **user** to:
 - Play with ease, interacting without complications
 - Control sound settings
-- See Current and High Scores
+- See previous rounds score
 - Get access to instructions if needed
 - Provide suggestions and feedback to the developer
-- Connect with developer through social links

 The website needs to enable the **client** to:
 - Enjoy playing their own game
 - Allow for user feedback and suggestions
-- Communicate with users on social links

 <strong>2. <u>Scope</u></strong>